jpype-project/jpype/doc/userguide.rst

 Sometimes Java will produce an anonymous class which does to have any actual class representation.
-These classes are generated when a method implements a class directly as part of its body and it serves as a closure with access to some of the variables that were used to create it.
+These classes are generated when a method implements a class directly as part of its body and they serve as a closure with access to some of the variables that were used to create it.

 For the purpose of JPype these classes are treated as their parents.
-But this some what problematic when the parent is simply an interface and not an actual object type.
+But this is somewhat problematic when the parent is simply an interface and not an actual object type.